thekroomvroom/KryptonDOS/README.md

 ## What is KryptonDOS?

-KryptonDOS is a Command Line Interface (CLI) Shell written primarily on Python 3 programing language and the C programming language for its launcher.
+KryptonDOS is a Command Line Interface (CLI) Shell written primarily on Python 3 programing language and the C Plus Plus programming language for its launcher.
 KryptonDOS is designed to run on top of primarily on POSIX-Compliant Shells and Windows Command Prompt or PowerShell — Certain Functions on Windows NT-Based Systems are not fully supported thus far.
 Its current purpose is to explore Shell Design and Command Parsing.

 The KryptonDOS Project is inspired by Microsoft Disk Operating System (MS-DOS) and the FreeDOS Project.
 It aims to recreate the classic command-line computing experience while introducing a more organized and intuitive command structure.
 The project also serves as a platform for exploring cross-platform shell development and modern systems programming concepts.